Frequently Asked Questions

 What is the Trail of Tears?
 From 1837 to 1839, thousands of Cherokee were removed from their homelands in the Appalachian Mountains.
 The Cherokee or the Principal People (Ani'Yun'wiya) did not leave willingly.
 The 1830 Indian Removal Act required that they surrender their land.
 In the decade that followed, the federal government forcibly removed Cherokee, Creek, Choctaw, Chickasaw, and Seminole from their homes in the Southeast and relocated them to Indian Territory in present-day Oklahoma.

 How are the tribes today?
 Today the Cherokee and other removed tribes endure as vigorous Indian nations.
-The Trail of Tears story is one of racial injustice, intolerance, and suffering, But it is also a story of survival, of people thriving in the present while remembering their past in the homeland of southern Appalachia.
+The Trail of Tears story is one of racial injustice, intolerance, and suffering, but it is also a story of survival, of people thriving in the present while remembering their past in the homeland of southern Appalachia.

-When did the trail obtain national designation?
+What year was the Trail of Tears National Historic Trail established?
 Congress established the trail in December 1987.

 Who owns the Trail of Tears National Historic Trail?
 The Trail of Tears National Historic Trail is administered by the National Park Service (National Trails Intermountain Region), but the actual route on the ground is owned or managed by public, private, nonprofit, state, county, and local landowners.
 These include the Trail of Tears Association, the Cherokee Nation, and the Eastern Band of Cherokee Indians.
 National Trails Intermountain Region works with these landowners to identify the historic trail resources, provide site planning and design, map the trail, and develop educational opportunities.
 National Trails Intermountain Region does not own any land on the trail.